 Essentially, mobile workforce management is the process of managing employees who do not work in an office.
-It consists of tools and systems intended for the specific purpose of supporting mobile work, taking into consideration the unique challenges that deskless, remote, or frontline workers experience.
+It consists of tools and systems intended to support mobile work, taking into consideration the unique challenges that deskless, remote, or frontline workers experience.

-The range of tools out there that exist to help you manage a mobile workforce are vast.
-They cover everything from employee communications (that’s us) to ops-focused activities like scheduling and payroll (but we integrate with these systems if you’re looking for a one-stop-tool).
+The range of tools out there that exist to help you manage a mobile workforce is vast.
+They cover everything from employee comms (that’s us!) to ops-focused activities like scheduling and payroll (but we integrate with these systems if you’re looking for a one-stop-tool).

 Why Communication Is Key to Managing a Mobile Workforce

-While the range of tools that exist for MWM is somewhat large, we’d argue that one of the first things you need to get in place is a solid communications solution.
+While the range of tools that exist for MWM is somewhat large, we’d argue that one of the first things you need to get in place is a solid comms solution.

 Most frontline workers don’t have email or Intranet access.
-Many managers need access to critical talking points, real-time updates, and ongoing training…and they can’t easily coach their teams and use materials if everything is stored behind a firewall on an intranet or as printed printed material in a binder.
+Many managers need access to critical talking points, real-time updates, and ongoing training.
+And they can’t easily coach their teams and use materials if everything is stored behind a firewall on an intranet or as printed material in a binder.

 For us, the secret is in the name: mobile workforce management.
-Mobile devices are the key—and since 85% of U.S. adults own a smartphone (Marketing Charts), the infrastructure is already there.
+Mobile devices are the key—and since 97% of U.S. adults own a smartphone (Pew Research), the infrastructure is already there.
 You just need to tap into it.

 theEMPLOYEEapp as a MWM Tool